Frank Ballance: Political career

+Congress

 Ballance ran for and was elected to, the United States House of Representatives from North Carolina's 1st congressional district in 2002.
 After election to Congress, he served as the president of the 108th Congress's Democratic freshman class.
 Ballance served on the House Agriculture Committee and the House Small Business Committee.

 On June 8, 2004, Ballance resigned from his seat due to health issues after being diagnosed with myasthenia gravis.
 Ballance's successor, G. K. Butterfield, was elected in a special election on July 20.

 Criminal convictions

 On September 2, 2004, Ballance was indicted on federal charges including money laundering, mail fraud, and conspiracy to commit mail fraud.
 The charges arose after allegations were made that Ballance took $2.3 million in state funds he secured as a State Senator for the John A. Hyman Memorial Youth Foundation and used the cash for the enrichment of himself, his family, and his church.

 On November 9, 2004, a plea agreement was reached under which Frank Ballance pleaded guilty to one count of conspiracy to commit mail fraud and money laundering.
 In January 2005, he was disbarred from the practice of law in the state of North Carolina.
 On October 12, 2005, he was sentenced to four years in prison, two years supervised release, and fined $10,000.
 He began serving his sentence at the medium-security federal prison in Butner, North Carolina, on December 30, 2005.
 According to the Federal Bureau of Prisons, he was released from prison in June 2009.

 His son, Garey Ballance, a state district judge in Guilford County, North Carolina, was also charged.
-Garey Ballance was also charged in the indictment with income tax evasion.
-Garrey Balance was convicted, served in prison and was disqualified from becoming a judge again.
+In addition, Garey Ballance was also charged in the indictment with income tax evasion.
+Garrey Ballance was convicted, served in prison and was disqualified from becoming a judge again.